Maple syrup urine disease

 Although the number of known cases was previously based on estimates from lab surveillance, an epidemiologic survey confirmed 182 subjects with succinic semialdehyde dehydrogenase deficiency published in the literature or followed in our database (06).
 These patients were reported from 40 different countries, with United States of America (24%), Turkey (10%), China (7%), Saudi Arabia (6%), and Germany (5%) representing approximately half of all reported patients.

-Consanguinity has been reported in 37% of published cases (84).
+Consanguinity has been reported in 37% of published cases (78).
 Due to the nonspecific nature of the clinical presentation, as well as wide spectrum of severity and poor detection rate of 4-hydroxybutyric aciduria on laboratory testing, the disorder may be significantly underdiagnosed.
 Hence, its true frequency in the general population can only be estimated using carrier frequency.

-Ataxia is suggestive of dysequilibrium syndrome, but ataxia is not a consistent finding in succinic semialdehyde dehydrogenase deficiency (37).
-The patient described by Uziel and colleagues was treated for infantile autism, which is consistent with other patients who were reported to have "autistic features" (38; 47; 101; 86).
+Ataxia is suggestive of dysequilibrium syndrome, and a number of cases have been reported (19).
+Patients are also described as presenting with autism spectrum disorder or are reported to have "autistic features" (38; 47; 101; 86).
 In the natural history study cohort, 10 of the 20 assessed by neuropsychological evaluation met the criteria for autism spectrum disorder (74).
-The detection of abnormal signal intensity bilaterally in the globus pallidus by MRI has aided the differential diagnosis by suggesting a metabolic disorder (18; 98; 107; 119).
+The detection of abnormal signal intensity bilaterally in the globus pallidus by MRI has aided the differential diagnosis by suggesting a metabolic disorder (17; 94; 101; 113).
 However, abnormal signals bilaterally in the globus pallidus can be seen in other organic acidopathies.
 Dicarboxylic aciduria and 3-hydroxypropionic acid, detected in the urine of some patients, may suggest an abnormality of fatty acyl-CoA or propionyl-CoA metabolism, but the presence of highly elevated 4-hydroxybutyric acid in urine assists in the diagnosis of succinic semialdehyde dehydrogenase deficiency.

-A much more rare autosomal recessively inherited disorder of GABA metabolism is 4-aminobutyrate aminotransferase (ABAT) deficiency.
+A much rarer autosomal recessively inherited disorder of GABA metabolism is 4-aminobutyrate aminotransferase (ABAT) deficiency or GABA-transaminase deficiency.
 ABAT is the key enzyme responsible for the catabolism of GABA, and therefore, deficiency of ABAT leads to an accumulation of GABA.
-Clinical hallmarks are much like those of succinic semialdehyde dehydrogenase deficiency, including ataxia, epilepsy, developmental delay, hypotonia, and hyporeflexia (63; 64).
-Diagnostic evaluation of organic acids will distinguish succinic semialdehyde dehydrogenase deficiency from ABAT deficiency as succinic semialdehyde dehydrogenase deficient patients have elevated GHB concentrations, whereas ABAT deficient patients will not (15).
+Clinical hallmarks are much like those of succinic semialdehyde dehydrogenase deficiency, including ataxia, epilepsy, developmental delay, hypotonia, and hyporeflexia (56; 57).
+Diagnostic evaluation of organic acids will distinguish succinic semialdehyde dehydrogenase deficiency from ABAT deficiency as succinic semialdehyde dehydrogenase–deficient patients have elevated GHB concentrations, whereas ABAT-deficient patients will not (14).
 A dual function of the ABAT enzyme has been discovered, in which ABAT not only serves as a key enzyme for GABA metabolism but also serves an essential role in mitochondrial nucleoside salvage by facilitating the conversion of deoxynucleotide diphosphate (dNDP) to deoxynucleotide triphosphate (dNTP), the building block for DNA.
 ABAT deficiency results in both a neurometabolic disorder as described, as well as mitochondrial genome depletion syndrome (MDS) wherein there is a loss of mitochondrial genome (mtDNA) copy number (08).

-There is no standard therapy for succinic semialdehyde dehydrogenase deficiency, and most strategies are directed toward symptomatic treatment of seizures or neurobehavioral disturbances (39).
-Murine studies have shown positive results with vigabatrin, GHB and GABAB receptor antagonists, and taurine (46; 41; 81).
+There is no standard therapy for succinic semialdehyde dehydrogenase deficiency, and most strategies are directed toward symptomatic treatment of seizures or neurobehavioral disturbances (36).
 Vigabatrin, an irreversible inhibitor of GABA-transaminase, inhibits the formation of succinic semialdehyde; therefore, use of this medication is aimed at reducing the formation of GHB.
-However, therapeutic intervention with vigabatrin has shown inconsistent results in patients with succinic semialdehyde dehydrogenase deficiency (107; 32; 96; 70; 21).
+However, therapeutic intervention with vigabatrin has shown inconsistent results in patients with succinic semialdehyde dehydrogenase deficiency (101; 32; 93; 65; 21).
+Vigabatrin was reported as helpful in psychomotor and language development in an uncontrolled study of two unrelated children, aged 6 and 7 years old, with possible improvement or stabilization in the electroretinogram by supplemental taurine (42).
 Despite decreased GHB levels, vigabatrin is associated with increased GABA levels, which would not necessarily be desirable.
-Howells and colleagues suggested that vigabatrin was not effective at inhibiting peripheral GABA-transaminases, leading to a peripheral "resupply" of GHB to the brain and subsequent decrease in the efficacy of vigabatrin therapy (50).
+Howells and colleagues suggested that vigabatrin was not effective at inhibiting peripheral GABA-transaminases, leading to a peripheral "resupply" of GHB to the brain and subsequent decrease in the efficacy of vigabatrin therapy (44).
 Although considered effective as an antiepileptic, specifically for the treatment of infantile spasms in children with tuberous sclerosis, clinical use of the drug has been associated with constriction of the visual fields due to retinal toxicity, and the medication is not approved by the FDA.
-Casarano and colleagues published a case report documenting a reduction in GHB concentrations in both urine and CSF with evidence of clinical improvement of communicative skills after 36 months of treatment in a patient with mild phenotypic expression (14).
+Casarano and colleagues published a case report documenting a reduction in GHB concentrations in both urine and CSF with evidence of clinical improvement of communicative skills after 36 months of treatment in a patient with mild phenotypic expression (13).
 Visual field restriction was, however, apparent at the final ophthalmologic examination.
-Vigabatrin was, however, reported as helpful in psychomotor and language development in an uncontrolled study of 2 unrelated children, ages 6 and 7 years, with possible improvement or stabilization in the electroretinogram by supplemental taurine (48).

-It is anticipated that therapeutic strategies in the murine model, as discussed above, along with prospective studies of the natural history of this disorder will lead to more successful treatments.
-Among these therapeutic options are different receptor antagonists, including GABAB receptor antagonist SGS742, GHB antagonist NCS-382 (113), and dietary approaches such as taurine (82) or the ketogenic diet (63; 62).
+It is anticipated that therapeutic strategies in the murine model, as discussed above, along with prospective studies of the natural history of this disorder will lead to more successful treatments (74).
+Among these therapeutic options are different receptor antagonists, including GABAB receptor antagonist SGS742, GHB antagonist NCS-382 (106), and dietary approaches such as taurine (75) or the ketogenic diet (56; 55).
 A double-blind, placebo-controlled trial of SGS-742 failed to show improvements in cognition or normalization of cortical excitability (92).
 NCS-382 has shown promising results in vivo in mice and in vitro using hepatocytes, adding support to the development of NCS-382 as a treatment consideration.
-Results indicated effectiveness in rescuing ALDH5A1-/- mice from premature lethality and blocking the motor deficits induced by GHB (112).
+Results indicated effectiveness in rescuing ALDH5A1-/- mice from premature lethality and blocking the motor deficits induced by GHB (105).
 This has not been tested in humans, but pilot in vitro studies have been conducted to test the toxicology in hepatocytes.
 Safety and toxicology studies support the potential for clinical application.
-Results indicated very little capacity to inhibit cytochrome P-450 and revealed little evidence of cytotoxicity at doses up to 1 mM (113; 114; 112).
+Results indicated very little capacity to inhibit cytochrome P-450 and revealed little evidence of cytotoxicity at doses up to 1 mM (106; 107; 105).

-Taurine showed initial benefit in murine studies and a single uncontrolled case report, but failed to show improvement in adaptive behavior, cognitive testing, and transcranial magnetic stimulation (TMS)-derived biomarkers in a study of 18 patients (93; 41; 86; 95).
-Preliminary animal data suggested a role for the ketogenic diet but this has not been confirmed with clinical experience (74; 75; 76; 62).
-Further information on pharmacologic management is available in reviews by Abanades and colleagues and Knerr and colleagues (01; 63; 115).
+Taurine showed initial benefit in murine studies and a single uncontrolled case report, but failed to show improvement in adaptive behavior, cognitive testing, and transcranial magnetic stimulation (TMS)-derived biomarkers in a study of 18 patients (89; 37; 80; 91).
+Preliminary animal data suggested a role for the ketogenic diet, but this has not been confirmed with clinical experience (67; 68; 69; 55).
+Further information on pharmacologic management is available in reviews by Abanades and colleagues and Knerr and colleagues (01; 56; 108).